tarlepp/unibot-lutakko/README.md

 # unibot-lutakko
 Lutakko event fetch plugin for UniBot.
+This plugin fetches event information from http://www.jelmu.net/ website.

 ## Install
 To your UniBot application